 Are all peanut allergies severe?

 - No, some are mild; however, in those who have severe reactions, ingesting just a trace amount can cause a reaction.
+Food allergy reactions can be unpredictable.

 - It is critical to manage peanut allergies, as with any allergy, to avoid severe reactions, such as anaphylaxis.